camptocamp/tilecloud-chain/README.rst

             value: 2013
             values: [2012, 2013]

-We will have two set of tiles ``2012`` and ``2013`` that booth are accessible by the capabilities, and by default we will see the first set of tiles.
+We will have two set of tiles ``2012`` and ``2013``, both accessible by the capabilities, and by default we will see the first set of tiles.

 Metatiles